pwaring/dns-sync-zone/README.md

 ## Support

-If you're having trouble using the script, or have run across a bug, please open an issue on GitHub.
+If you are having trouble using the script, or have run across a bug, please open an issue on GitHub.
 This support route is free and provided in the author's spare time.